ssnnd0/Saxon-Scout/README.md

 - Data is not automatically shared between users or devices.
 - Clearing browser data will erase all saved scouting entries.
 - Use the Export Data feature (when implemented) to back up your scouting data.
+- Data will be exported once connected to internet

 ### Key Technologies